OPERATION ROUND UP

 Why is Altamaha EMC automatically signing up all members?

 We believe our members would want their Foundation to have as much positive impact in the community as possible.
 Based on the experience of other cooperatives that have introduced Operation Round Up, we anticipate participation in the program to be between 75-90%.
-To ensure that our members understand what Operation Round Up is and why we're implementing it, there will be a six-month long communication campaign prior to the start of the program.
-During this period, members will be given an opportunity to decline participation in Operation Round Up.
+To ensure that our members understand what Operation Round Up is and why we implemented it, we ran a six-month long communication campaign prior to start of the program.
+During this period, members had the opportunity to decline participation in Operation Round UP.

 What if a member doesn't want to participate?